-Course developers, FPDs, and LEDs will also use the College’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
+Course developers, FPDs, and LEDs will also use Excelsior’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
 While there will be considerable variation from student to student, these guidelines provide a rough standard for comparing the workload of different classes.

 Degree programs will regularly undergo a curricular review as part of the program evaluation process.
 As part of this process, outside subject matter experts will comment on the currency and rigor of the curriculum.
 This helps us to align program curricula and outcomes with those at peer institutions and broader societal expectations.

-College faculty and staff systematically assess student learning at the program and general education levels.
+University faculty and staff systematically assess student learning at the program and general education levels.
 They use this information when developing and revising courses and curriculum, ensuring that the course development process is focused on student achievement of appropriate learning outcomes.

-The Transfer Analysis Center (TAC) maintains a comprehensive list of other College policies detailing the criteria and processes for accepting transfer credit, prior learning assessment, and credit for non-collegiate learning evaluated by third parties.
+The Transfer Analysis Center (TAC) maintains a comprehensive list of other University policies detailing the criteria and processes for accepting transfer credit, prior learning assessment, and credit for non-collegiate learning evaluated by third parties.